Khoi-Duong/CreditRiskClassification/README.md

 1. An overview of the analysis:

-    -Explain the purpose of this analysis.
+    * Explain the purpose of this analysis.

 2. The results:

-    -Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+    * Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

 3. A summary:

-    -Summarize the results from the machine learning model.
+    * Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the        model, justify your reasoning.